ejmg/ageof.info/site/content/blog/2019/starting-pwl-kc/index.md

     might defer to meetup.com for at an easily discoverable online presence.
   - i am simultaneously going to look at solutions like GetTogether, which is ~FOSS version of meetup.com.
-- we’re going to stick with the traditional pwl format, i.e. one person per meeting will have a paper to present.
+- we’re going to stick with the traditional PWL format, i.e. one person per meeting will have a paper to present.
 - we have a good idea of what papers make good candidates and even discussed ones that we might cover sooner rather than later.